 - “…Je vous prie de croire, Monsieur, à l’expression des mes meilleurs sentiments…“

 This strategy saved me tons of time on the actual test.
-I wrote by heart the good half of the letter.
+I wrote a good half of the letter by heart .
 All I had to do afterwards is to compose the body of the letter according to the instructions.

 8. Know your connectors

-Politeness formulas will help you to prepare for the delf b2 writing part.
+Ok, politeness formulas can help you to prepare for the delf b2 writing partñ great.
 But what about speaking?

-The good news is that you don’t have to express yourself like in Honore de Balzac novels.
-The bad news is that examiners will expect you to be at least somewhat coherent and logical.
+The good news is that you don’t have to express yourself like the king Louis XV of France.
+The bad news is that examiners will still expect you to be somewhat coherent and logical.

-And that’s what is really challenging.
-Especially when you don’t speak the language very well and have to expatiate on the topic you are not familiar with (which is often the case).
-So what will save you on the interview, when you are locked in the room with two Frenchmen furiously writing while you’re…uhm…trying to express yourself?
+It can be really challenging when you don’t speak a language very well.
+It gets even worse when you have to talk on the topic you are not too familiar with (which is often the case).
+So what on Earth can save you on the interview, when you are locked in the room with two Frenchmen furiously writing while you’re…uhm…trying to express yourself?

 9. Mock the test

-When I say “mock test” I don’t mean solve one full DELF B2 sample test and consider yourself prepared for the battle.
-I mean find all sample papers available online and in print and deliberately go through each one until there are none.
+When I say “mock the test” I don’t mean that you should solve one full DELF B2 sample test… I mean that you better find all sample papers available (both online and in print) and then deliberately go through each one, until there are none.

-You will have no problem preparing for listening and reading parts on your own as long as you have test samples and answer keys.
-The problems start with the production part if you have no one to provide you feedback.
+You will have no problem preparing for listening and reading on your own, provided you have test samples and answer keys.
+The problems start with writing and speaking, because you may have no one to give you the feedback.

-There are infinite ways to write a letter or construct your discourse for an interview.
-But the sample answer at the end of the textbook (if there is an answer) will give you just one.
-What do you do in this case?
+There is an infinite number of ways you can write a letter or build your defense on the interview.
+But the sample answer at the end of the textbook (if there is indeed an answer) will give you just one such way.
+What should you do in this case?

-What I did was comparing my own writing with the provided answer sample.
-I looked mainly for formulas, connector elements, and the construction of arguments because these are the only parts you actually have control of.
-As long as my own writing resembled the example, I considered it correct.
-It is not the smartest strategy, but it works when you’re genuinely trying to improve your writing.
+What I did was comparing my own writing with the sample.
+I looked mainly for fixed expressions and politeness formulas, ways to connect different ideas and ways to construct the arguments.
+As long as my writing resembled the sample, I considered it correct.
+It is probably not the smartest strategy, but it works when you genuinely try to improve your writing.

-Just another important point.
-Make sure that you actually write your answers by hand.
-First of all, it improves your chances to recall what you practiced before on the day of the test.
+One more caveat: make sure that you actually write your answers by hand.
+First of all, it improves your chances to recall your practice during the test.
 Second, it trains your hand for the exam and minimizes the impact of slow handwriting on your test performance.

-10. Read a lot of DELF B2 specific texts
+10. Read DELF B2 specific texts (and a lot)

-Finally, the last key to passing DELF B2 is knowing specific vocabulary for politics, economics, business, IT, ecology, and education.
+Finally, focus on expanding your vocabulary for the most common DELF topics: politics, economics, business, IT, ecology, and education.

-The lack of vocabulary is something that can let you down on every single part of the test.
-There will be complex words right in the middle of a dialog in the listening part – and you will have to spell it out.
-Texts in the reading part will be stuffed with a bunch of technical terms – and you’ll have to somehow derive their meaning from the context.
+Poor vocabulary can let you down on every single part of the test.
+In the listening part, you will be asked to spell things out.
+In the reading part, texts will be stuffed with technical terms – and you’ll have to know them (or else, you will have to derive their meaning from the context).
 As for writing and speaking, the importance of broad vocabulary is hard to overstate.

 So!
-If you solved the guide and still have a spare time to prepare for DELF B2, make sure to read French press.
+If you solved all the exercises from the textbook but still got some time to prepare for DELF B2, make sure to read the French press.

-Your reading list would have to include Le Monde, RFI, Courrier International, Libération, L’actualité and other exemplars of the fine French journalism.
-It can be boring as fuck, and I, too, prefer reading Dan Brown’s Da Vinci Code in French instead, but you have to do what you have to do.
+It can be boring as hell.
+I have to admit that I, too, would rather prefer reading Dan Brown’s Da Vinci Code in French.
+But you have to do what you have to do.

-Once you prepare for DELF B2, you’d have to write the exam.
-Following the right strategy during the test will save you time, energy and nerve cells.
-Read the next part of the post to learn how to approach the exam most efficiently.
+You may have prepared for DELF B2, but you will still have a lot waiting for you on the test day.
+Following the right strategy during the exam will save you time, energy and nerve cells.
+Read the second part of the post and learn how to approach the exam most efficiently.
+Good luck!